sogebot/sogeBot/docs/_master/filters/all.md

 `$!_#` - same as variable above, except set message is always silent

+`$!!_#` - full silent variable, useful in multi responses where first response
+          might be just setting of variable

 `$touser` - is user param variable, if empty, current user is used.
 This param accepts `@user` and `user`